gregogalante/evnt/README.md

 - The method **name** returns the event name.
 - The method **payload** returns an hash with the event payload (constructor parameters, the name and the timestamp).

-After the execution of the to_write_event block the event object should notify all its handler.
+After the execution of the to_write_event block the event object should notify all its handlers.

 Sometimes you need to reload an old event to notify handlers for a second time.
 To initialize a new event object with the payload of an old event you can add the parameter "event_reloaded: true":